ayush8385/ProjectEuler/README.md

 # ProjectEuler
-This repo contains my solution of questions from ProjectEuler
+This repo contains my solution of questions from ProjectEuler.net